National Interest Waiver Priority Date — Locke Immigration Law

 STAGE 1: I-140 Petition:

 You must file an I-140 petition documenting your ability to fulfill the necessary criteria inherent to the EB-2 NIW category.
+It is essential to provide evidence supporting your eligibility, such as documentation of your credentials, achievements, and expertise, to meet the NIW requirements.
 USCIS has recently introduced 45-day Premium Processing, and regular processing has also sped up notably over the past year.

 STAGE 2: Adjustment of Status or Immigrant Visa Process

 Even after your I-140 petition is approved, you cannot pursue the next step until immigrant visas become available in your category for your priority date (the date your I-140 petition was filed).
+Priority dates play a crucial role in determining when applicants can move forward with their green card applications.
+The visa bulletin is updated each month with new dates, and applicants should monitor these dates to understand their waiting time.
+Visa availability is affected by the fiscal year, which begins in October and can impact the movement of priority dates.
 Currently, the EB-2 worldwide category is backlogged by more than a year, and backlogged much further for people born in India and China.

 Required Documentation